Cippman/Unity-OneShotCoroutine/README.md

 ### Description:
 This repository comes with the main script OneShotCoroutine.cs two examples of in-code usage of this class and a scene.

+### How To Install:
+1) Download this repository as .zip
+2) Extract the files
+3) Drag 'n' drop the extracted folder in your unity project (where you prefer).